-This is a collection of foods that I recommend everyone eats.
+This is a collection of foods that I recommend everyone prioritizes in their diets.
 Surely there are some missing from this list that people believe should be included.
 I’ve collected foods that have nourished humans for all of time- before we had wide-spread health crises of degenerative diseases.
-Many would argue that foods on this list should never be consumed!
-In short, I believe that since we’ve excluded these foods from our daily diets, and replaced them with modern commercially produced alternatives, we’ve become fatter and sicker.
-Our family has enjoyed nourished, flourishing health by eating diets rich in the foods below.
-I wish the same for you!
+Many mainstream health folks might argue that foods on this list should never be consumed.
+But the truth is that ever since we, as a culture, excluded these foods from our daily diets, and replaced them with modern commercially produced alternatives, we’ve become fatter and sicker.
+My family has enjoyed nourished, flourishing health by eating diets rich in the foods below.

 Nature’s perfect, life-giving food.
 As opposed to standard commercial milk, mentioned on the last article, “10 Dumbest Foods to Eat”, raw milk from healthy pasture raised cows has the perfect, energy-boosting balance of fat, protein, and carbohydrates and immune-boosting vitamins A and D. You’ll get all the green grass nutrition that we can’t digest, but healthy cows can metabolize so that we get an ultimate benefit for humans.
 You can also use raw milk to make super nourishing foods like yogurt, quefir, cheese, lact-fermented vegetables, and more.
+I wrote a long article all about consuming dairy if you want to read it here.
 Visit www.realmilk.com to learn more about the safety of raw milk, and find out how you can get deliciously healthy raw milk.

-Mmmmm….”A good stock will raise the dead” says an old African proverb.
-Stock made from good stock bones will provide tons of wonderful nutrients including natural gelatin, glucosamine, chondroiton, which are excellent for digestive and bone health.
+Mmmmm….”A good broth will raise the dead” says an old African proverb.
+Bone broth made with healthy animal bones will provide tons of wonderful nutrients including natural gelatin, glucosamine, chondroiton, which are excellent for digestive and bone health.
 One of the first things I recommend to those who suffer from digestive issues or arthritis is to make a good homemade stock weekly to enjoy as a soup or drink throughout the week.
-Here is a recipe for Homemade Chicken and Vegetable Soup, including a video!
+Check out this article with more info, a recipe video and other resources for homemade bone broth.

 4. Traditionally Prepared Fermented, Soaked, and Cultured Foods